 The University of Mary Washington offers an electronic payment option to all vendors and suppliers through Bank of America’s ePayables virtual card solution.
-Vendors who are registered and participating in the ePayables program will receive Net 16 payment terms.
+Vendors who are registered and participating in the ePayables program will realize faster payments, improved cash flow and reduced paperwork.

 Primary benefits to Vendors for receiving an ePayables Payment include: